ibm-cloud-docs/subnets/static-to-vlan-deprecation.md

 10.100.134.207 - host EFG
 ```

-For further information about available subnets and their uses, refer to the [Secondary Subnet documentation](/docs/infrastructure/subnets?topic=subnets-about-subnets-and-ips#secondary-subnets).
+For more information about available subnets and their uses, see [secondary subnet documentation](/docs/infrastructure/subnets?topic=subnets-about-subnets-and-ips#secondary-subnets).